 Retail is considered a conservative industry.
 However the world is changing at an insane speed and massive a player’s presence is on the market it will not always conquer: the fast will surpass the slow, for sure.
 Before they knew it, Blackberry’s top managers were left behind by more innovative enterprises such as Apple and Google.
 So retailers who weren’t interested in innovation before are now reviewing their strategies.
 Today, global retail has become a competitive industry which researches and introduces innovations.
+We would lie if we said that trends don't affect sales in retail as well as revenue and a total amount of restaurant guest checks in the foodservice industry.
 New technologies are associated not only with sales and customer service but also with the automation and acceleration of a business’s internal processes.
 Is it, therefore, still appropriate to think of retail as conservative?
 Let’s see what trends await retail in 2018.

 According to the Apptentive study, 66% of retailers which recorded a decrease in customer loyalty hadn’t combined offline and online channels.
 To remain competitive in a mobile world, traditional retailers must constantly invest in work strategies through applications combining offline and online means of communication.
 An omnichannel model corresponds to modern buyers, who always have a smartphone in their hands and can go online anytime to select a product, compare prices, read descriptions and reviews.
 The main requirement for an omnichannel platform is the opportunity to buy using any method that is most convenient for the buyer.

 Do you want to order dinner from Facebook messenger?
 No problem.
 Or maybe you would like to buy a new T-shirt from Instagram?
 Done!
 Are you in the mood to pay for coffee online and pick it up at the coffee shop on the way home?
 You got it!